fxboxed/eugo/content/europe/adventure/surfing/_index.md

 *   Consistent waves for all skill levels.
 *   A relaxed, hippie surf culture.

-**Fuerteventura is an ideal holiday spot** [holiday spot](https://www.starsurfcamps.com/news/best-surfing-destinations-for-2025/) for surfers of all levels.
+**Fuerteventura is an ideal holiday spot** for surfers of all levels.
 Whether you're just starting out or looking to improve your skills, you'll find something to challenge you here.
 Plus, the island has more than just surfing to offer.
 You can explore volcanoes, relax on beautiful beaches, and experience the local culture.

 ## 2\.
 Nazaré